Accio/AMIDD/README.md

     1. Next-generation sequencing
     1. From RNA to antisense oligonucleotides
     1. Protein: from sequence to structure
-1. Part III: Medicinal chemistry and chemoinformatics
+1. Part III: Chemoinformatics and computer-aided drug design
     1. Chemical structure representation and search
     1. Proximity and molecular interactions
     1. Molecular descriptors and QSAR